lilianabiven/interview_task/README.md

 You need to install the AWS `boto3` module.

 The Simple Notification Service is set up using email notifications.
-Deploy using `cloud_formation.template`.
+Deploy using the AWS Cloud Formation template `cloud_formation.json`.
 Remember to fill in the parameter `email_address` beforehand.
 This is the email address the inspection report will be sent to.

 # Usage